Last updated: February 6, 2014

 The current texting law calls for only “secondary enforcement,” meaning police need another reason to stop and cite offenders, such as weaving or driving too slowly.
+Nebraska is one of only a few states that bans texting but handicaps enforcement.

 - Text messaging outlawed for all drivers on Nebraska’s roads and highways.
 Fines $200-$500 plus 3 points against driver’s license.